lauraikon/IKON-documentation/README.md

 > This repository contains **sample documentation** created to demonstrate technical writing and structuring skills.
 It is based on my work as a chief linguist for the IKON visual language project by KomunIKON.
 This is a simplified and public version – some details are omitted for confidentiality.
-<p>A full multi-page version of this documentation as static website is in progress.</p>
+A multi-page version of this documentation as static website is in progress.

 The repository contains documentation for the IKON language.
 It has been created for 2 reasons: